-Indiana Office of Technology, Chief Operations Officer Bob Clarke has been in the IT field for 32 years and has worked in Indiana government since 2000.
+Indiana Office of Technology, Chief Customer Success Officer Bob Clarke has been in the IT field for 32 years and has worked in Indiana government since 2000.

 Clarke has held multiple roles at IOT, including Senior Systems Administrator, Manager of Active Directory, Automation and Exchange, Application Development Manager and department founder, and Chief Operating Officer.
 With dozens of IT certifications under his belt, he has become a leader in not only his agency, but across state government.

-Clarke was promoted to COO in 2016 and his teams implemented OneDrive, Teams and Office 365, each of which was vital to providing on-going services during the on-going Covid-19 pandemic.
+Clarke was named CCSO in 2021.
+Previously as COO, his teams implemented OneDrive, Teams and Office 365, each of which was vital to providing on-going services during the on-going Covid-19 pandemic.

 Clarke has also initiated a “Shift Left” methodology throughout the agency, fostering more self-service options to resolve customer issues that solve their needs faster and less expensively.